cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes.md

 /app/config/environment.rb:7:in `<main>'
 ```

-The CI threw this error when building for rails 7.0.1.
-Updated it to Rails 7.0.4.
+The CI threw this error when building for rails 7.0.1. ==Fixed by updating to Rails 7.0.4==.

 ## Error with class being loaded in config/database.yml